 |

-| Thai school feast |
+Thai school feast |

-Since the 25 march 1999 provisions for the state to provide 12 years of free basic education won the legislature's approval.
+Since year 1999 provisions for the state to provide 12 years of free basic education won the legislature's approval.
 Lawmakers agreed the state must provide free compulsory education for nine years, and another three years of free schooling for those who wish to further their studies.
 In 2001 teachers and school executives who succeed in changing their teaching methods to suit the new learner-centred education may be paid bonuses.
 Thailand's new syllabuses for 12-year compulsory education, which would be officially used in year 2002, emphasise understanding, not rote learning.

 |